The Family Painting Intensive began as an email enquiry – and we all jumped in! The family:

 Ultramarine Blue (PB 29) An old favorite – can create the most gorgeous purples when mixed with Q. Magenta.

 Cobalt Blue (PB 28) Rich, nearly transparent and great for glazing.

 Ultramarine Turquoise (PB 29, PG 7) A convenience mix I love – and will create all the natural greens I need when mixed with Q. Sienna.
 And add in a bit of Nickel Azo – and there are all the spring greens!

-Each day we took on a new subject with a new demo and/or slide show to explain the concepts of color, color relationships, light (light, shade, shadow and reflected light), glazing, painting water, etc. And we had several opportunities for fast sketches (10 – 20 min.) to help us warm up and loosen up.
+Each morning Anita would arrive with her special gallo pinto or another Tico dish we all loved.
+And each day we took on a new subject with a new demo and/or slide show to explain the concepts of color, color relationships, light (light, shade, shadow and reflected light), glazing, painting water, etc. And we had several opportunities for fast sketches (10 – 20 min.) to help us warm up and loosen up.
 Each morning began with a critique of the day before – and were gratified to see the progress and our evolving personal styles.
 Anita helped by bringing delicious food up and we enjoyed several favorite restaurants in the area.